Skip to main content

 Add a trigger "entered segment" and select a previously created segment.
 Then add an email and adjust it to represent a double opt-in email, specifically an add-a-button and a callout.

-Your automation should look something like this.
+Your automation should look close to the following example.

 URL: